 If you're playing in a hosted hunt, you should contact your host.
-If you're playing in a self-guided hunt, please call 1-844-99-CLUES or email email@example.com.
+If you're playing in a self-guided hunt, look for any contact information on the main hunt page for the hunt you're playing.
+If none is listed, call 1-844-99-CLUES (1-844-992-5837) or email email@example.com.

 It is free to build and test your hunt, which is especially useful to evaluate the system to see if it meets your needs.
 Then when you are ready to publish your hunt, there are two pricing options, depending on the specifics on your hunt.